 He joined the Spectrum News team in 2005 after stints as a reporter for Newsday’s New York City edition and The Seattle Times.
 He has also contributed to The New York Times, The Daily Beast, BuzzFeed, The (N.Y.)
 Daily News, Salon and The San Francisco Chronicle.
 He decided to become a reporter during a semester abroad in Nairobi, Kenya.
 As a stringer for The Nairobi Law Monthly, Josh reported on allegations of police brutality near Kenya’s border with Sudan.
 The experience left him more cognizant of the deep impact that can come with responsible reporting, while also sparking a love for travel that continues to this day.

-Robin received an undergraduate degree from Tufts and a master’s degree from Stanford.
-He lives in Brooklyn with his wife, journalist Manoush Zomorodi, and their children.
+Josh graduated from Tufts and received a master’s degree from Stanford.
+He lives in New York City with his wife, journalist Manoush Zomorodi, and their two children.

 You can talk about national issues with Josh on Twitter and Instagram (@joshrobin).